Want to Build an MVP App?

 Do they cover all your needs and solve even micro-challenges you experience?
 Have you ever wanted to improve some features for advanced usage?

-These questions should you pay attention to the details that may become a part of your product value proposition.
+These questions should pay attention to the details that may become a part of your product value proposition.

 As personal experience seems to be quite subjective, you can ask relatives, friends, and other close ones whether they have some ideas or problems that are vital for them currently.
 When you collect their feedback, you can ask yourself whether you can build such a product.